 With the first payment of the tuition bill coming due, many parents are trying to decide on the best way to fund their child’s education.
-Families are faced with the decision whether to use a Direct Federal Parent PLUS loan or a Private Student Loan?
-Before making this decision, the co-signer and borrower should understand the terms of the loan and the long-term financial impact of this borrowing decision.
+Families are faced with the decision of whether to use a Direct Federal Parent PLUS loan or a Private Student Loan?

-As more families need to finance a larger part of a college education, making the best loan decision is critical.
-The student’s and parent’s decision regarding the debt structure will determine their loan repayment and forgiveness options.
+As more families need to finance a larger part of college education, making the best loan decision is critical.
+The student’s and parent’s decision regarding the debt structure will determine their loan repayment, legal responsibility, and forgiveness options.

 Credit Report Impact

 In both cases, each of these loans will appear on the parent’s or co-signer credit report and can impact a person’s future financing rates.
 It will depend on each person.
-This new debt will be included in their debt to income calculation.
-The debt to Income ratio is important because it is a contributing factor in a person’s FICO score.
+This new debt will be included in their debt-to-income calculation.
+The debt to Income ratio is important because it contributes to a person’s FICO score.

-A person’s FICO normally will determine the interest rate a person can receive when financing a major purchase.
+A person’s FICO normally will determine the interest rate a borrower can receive when financing any major purchase.

-When comparing student loans, the cost of the money borrowed is what parent’s need to examine and is where you will find the biggest difference.
+When comparing student loans, the cost of the money borrowed is what parents need to examine and is where you will find the biggest difference.
 Parent PLUS Loan has a standard rate for all borrowers that are established each May and goes into effect each July 1.
-The 2019-20 rates are 7.06%.
-The loan fees are high at 4%.
+The 2021-22 Federal Parent PLUS rate is 6.284%.
+The loan fees are high at 4.228%.

 Under both programs, the borrower can defer payments until after graduation.
 During the deferment, interest will be charged to the loan.